abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 are stored in the SCR file.
 The first-order derivative of the KS states, on the contrary, are computed on the fly by the GWPT subdriver by solving a non-self-consistent (NSCF) Sternheimer equation as explained in the sections below.

+Please note that ZPR computations at the GWPT level are still a field of active research, especially in polar materials where additional long-range (LR) terms of many-body carachter appear in the e-ph matrix elements.
+In this tutorial, we won't be able to converge the calculation so we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.

 <!--
 A typical workflow for ZPR-GWPT requires the same step as the ones